 4. Most dryers are electrical.
-In case of power breakout, the process stops.
+In case of a power breakout, the process stops.
 In addition, these dryers cannot be used in areas that are not served with electricity.

 5. Dryers need technical training thus not everyone who can operate less they mess with it.

 Dryers can kill bed bugs.
-You will only need to feed bed bugs infested clothes into dryer and set an optimal temperature on around 122- 135 dree Fahrenheit for about 30 to 45 minutes.
+You will only need to feed bed bugs infested clothes into the dryer and set an optimal temperature on around 122- 135 dree Fahrenheit for about 30 to 45 minutes.